MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 - Users from all other countries: profile data is in US data center

 ### Mac builds
-For builds and releases running on Microsoft-provided macOS agents, your data is in the United States.
-This data center is owned and managed by a third party with reduced information security certification assurances.
+Builds and releases that are running on Microsoft-provided macOS agents, your data resides in the United States.
+This data center is owned and managed by a third party with information security certification assurances, such as ISO 27001 and SOC 2 report.

 ## Transferring your data